By Mike Loughrin, CEO for Transformance Advisors

 Challenge 1

-My company has been working on lean for three years, but it is just random cost cutting projects.
+My company has been working on Lean for three years, but it is just random cost cutting projects.
 What should I do?

 Suggestions